NikitaGavruk/StackOverflowTAF.NetLabFebruary2023/README.txt

-The small education project for automation testing of www.stackoverflow.com(co) with API, BDD and UI tests.
+The small education project(EPAM Automation LAb) for automation testing of www.stackoverflow.com(co) with API, BDD and UI tests.

 To run test on remote:
 1. Dowload docker
 2. Dowload selenium/hub image